 M.M. in Music Education

-The Master of Music degree in Music Education consists of 36 hours with two tracks, thesis or non-thesis.
-Since it is a completely online program, you are flexible to work around your work schedule.
-Courses are 8 weeks long, instead of a full semester, so that the end-of-course papers, exams, and projects do not coincide and conflict with the end-of-semester programs and performances that are typically required of music educators.
+The Master of Music degree in Music Education consists of 36 credit hours with two tracks to choose from - Thesis or Non-Thesis.
+Our program is facilitated entirely online, making it flexible for students who need to work around a busy schedule.
+Courses are only 8 weeks long to ensure that final papers, exams, and projects do not conflict with the end-of-semester programs and performances that are typically required of music educators.

 Discover your options.

-Candidates pursuing the non-thesis option must prepare a project proposal and have it approved by both the faculty member sponsoring the project and the graduate faculty.
-The curriculum project may be curricular, pedagogical, or creative, but comparable to the thesis in scope.
-You must prepare a presentation of their project to be presented before a committee of graduate music faculty.
+Students who pursue the Non-Thesis Track must prepare a project proposal and have it approved by both the faculty project sponsor and graduate faculty committee.
+The project may be curriculum, pedagogical, or creativity based, and should be comparable to a thesis in scope.

 Designed with you in mind.